Vibush2097/CSCE629-Analysis_of_Algorithms_Project/README.md

 All graphs are randomly generated.
 For the purpose of comparison, 25 random dense and 25 random sparse graphs were tested and the amount of running time was measured for each.

 The results for sparse graphs is as follows:
-Algorithm	                         Avg running time
+Algorithm&nbsp;&nbsp;&nbsp;	                   Avg running time
-Dijkstra without heap	            40.64 milliseconds
+Dijkstra without heap&nbsp;&nbsp;&nbsp;	            40.64 milliseconds
-Dijkstra with heap	              1 millisecond
+Dijkstra with heap&nbsp;&nbsp;&nbsp;	              1 millisecond
-Kruskal without path compression	4.88 milliseconds
+Kruskal without path compression&nbsp;&nbsp;	4.88 milliseconds
-Kruskal with path compression 	  9.76 milliseconds
+Kruskal with path compression&nbsp;&nbsp;&nbsp; 	  9.76 milliseconds

 The results for dense graphs is as follows:
 Algorithm	                           Avg running time